NappingPiglet/dicecloud-v2-guide/documentation-for-properties/reference.md

 This contains denormalised information about the object in the reference, including errors and the library it originates from.

 {% hint style="warning" %}
 All values marked with a \* can only be accessed using an ancestor reference.
+It is worth noting that the values stored here cannot be accessed in practice however, as DiceCloud doesn't have a method of handling this data type.
 {% endhint %}